SIM Card for Kids’ Smartwatches: Everything You Need to Know

-Now, let’s take a look at the difference between different carriers and what they offer in terms of wireless connectivity.
+Now, let’s take a look at the difference between different carriers and what they offer in terms of wireless reliable connectivity.

 You can fit the AT&T Compatible Nano SIM Card into many smartwatches.
 AT&T has withdrawn its child-centered GPS smartwatch (the fiLIP) but still offers a variety of plans, depending on the quantity of data you need and whether you want multiple phone lines.

-|Data||250 MB||3 GB||5 GB|
+|Data||50 GB||15 GB||5 GB|

-|Price per month||$14.99||$30.00||$50.00|
+|Price per month||$65.00||$35.00||$10.00|

-It also offers prepaid options which expire after 30 days.
+It also offers prepaid options.

 You can add a smartwatch to one of Verizon’s unlimited plans.
 Verizon also has a number of data-only plans for connected devices.
-You need to pay a monthly line access fee of $5 per device and can then choose how much data you think you will need.
+You need to pay a monthly line access fee of $10 per device and can then choose how much data you think you will need.
 There is a data overage of $15 per GB.

 You can get the T-Mobile One plan for wearables, but only if you have bought the smartwatch from them.
 It will give you unlimited talk, text, and data up to 512Kbps for $10 per month.

-If you already have a plan with Sprint, then you can add a smartwatch with unlimited data, talk, and text for an extra $15 per month.
-You can knock that down to $10 per month if you set up AutoPay.
+If you already have a plan with Sprint, then you can add a smartwatch with unlimited data, talk, and text for an extra $10 per month.
+You can knock that down to $5 per month if you set up AutoPay.

 You don’t have to sign up with one of the big four in order to obtain network access for your smartwatch.
 US Mobile offers a prepaid plan.
 You can use its 3 in 1 SIM Card which can be cut to the correct size for your smartwatch (most likely Nano) and then customize your plan depending on the quantity of talk, text and data you will need.